Megaalodon26/2D-Platformer-Game/README.md

-A 2D Side-scrolling video game, drawing inspo from the Legend of Zelda & Mario series
+A 2D platformer video game, drawing inspo from the Legend of Zelda & Mario series